opnsense/tools/README.md

 How to specify build options via configuration file
 ---------------------------------------------------

-The default CONFIG file is under "config/SETTINGS/build.conf".
+The configuration file is required at "CONFIGDIR/SETTINGS/build.conf".
-It can also be overrided by "/dev/null".
+Its contents can be modified to adapt a non-standard build environment and to avoid excessive Makefile arguments.
+Use with care.

 How to run individual or composite build steps
 ----------------------------------------------